saylordotorg/course_cs202/Unit07.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Recursion** <span id="7"></span>
 *In previous sections, we learned about sequences in a general sense.
 In this unit, we will take a look at a specific type known as a recursive